Ecology and economics: a sustainable goal

 The economy depends on biodiversity6 min read

-the benefits are equivalent to twice the global GDP
+A study shows that the benefits of biodiversity are equivalent to

 Proximity products6 min read